Kizuno18/encode-fix/README.md

 # encode-fix

-change all files in folder that ends with .lua and .xml to UTF-8 (without BOM)
+change all files in folder that ends with .lua to UTF-8 (without BOM)

-change all files in folder that ends with .lua and .xml to ANSI
+change all files in folder that ends with .lua to ANSI